estoriadigital/Estoria-de-Espanna-Digital/README.md

 regards to D and S values and that the 'context' value in the json within these files is also correct.
 The script `make_context_match_filename.py` was written to fix problems caused by renumbering at various stages of the project.
-The entire critical edition build relies on this.
+The entire critical edition build relies on this being correct.
+It should be correct now so this script should not be needed.

 To check the critical apparatus and 'bake' the results into the VPE pages go to estoria.bham.ac.uk/edition/apparatus/list